Benchmarking the Robustness of Agentic Systems to Adversarially-Induced Harms

 The \textit{Travel Planning} environment aims to emulate a complete booking system, including restaurant reservations, hotel room bookings, as well as planning and purchasing tickets for activities.
+The environment includes a messaging system, booking system, and weather information tool.
 Agents communicate in a decentralized manner, meaning that each agent can directly communicate with any other agent.
-In this environment, we benchmark malicious interactions with humans, susceptibility to manipulative advertising, and actions that risk harm to the user.
+In this environment, we benchmark malicious interactions with humans, susceptibility to manipulative advertising, and actions that risk physical harm to the user.

+The \textit{Personal Assistant} environment emulates the personal assistant of a user, similar to \citet{zhou2023webarena} and \citet{trivedi2024appworld}.
+The agents collaborate to solve tasks including researching topics on the internet, creating and managing calendar events, conducting banking transactions, and summarizing findings using notes.
+This environment uses a centralized structure, with a central planning agent delegating tasks and specialized agents using their assigned tools.
+Here, we study the risk of agentic systems retrieving or manipulating sensitive data, creating harmful files on the user's device, manufacturing false information, providing the user with dangerous instructions, and performing illegal actions.

-The \textit{Financial Article Writing} environment is a simulated financial newspaper consisting of researching, writing and reviewing articles as well as generating relevant images.
-This environment follows a hierarchical structure, consisting of a central planning agent and various hierarchies.
-Here, we are studying resilience to misinformation, creation of manipulative media, and copyright infringement.
+The \textit{Financial Article Writing} environment simulates a financial newspaper consisting of researching, writing, and reviewing articles, as well as including relevant images using an image generation tool.
+This environment follows a hierarchical structure, consisting of a central agent and various hierarchies.
+Here, we are studying misinformation, creation of manipulative media, and copyright infringement.

-The \textit{Code Generation} environment, inspired by previous work~\citep{hong2023metagpt,qian2023chatdev}, simulates a small software company where agents plan, implement, and test software.
-This environment follows a centralized structure, where each agent can only directly communicate with one central agent (the CEO).
-In this environment, we investigate whether adversaries can manipulate agents to generate malicious or insecure code or to manipulate files on the user's device.
+The \textit{Code Generation} environment, inspired by previous work~\citep{hong2023metagpt,qian2023chatdev}, simulates a small software company where agents plan, implement, review, and test software.
+This environment additionally involves handling a local file system and testing the written software.
+This environment again follows a centralized structure, where each agent can only directly communicate with the CEO.
+In this environment, we investigate whether adversaries can manipulate agents to generate malicious code, include security vulnerabilities in generated code, or to manipulate files on the user's device.